JP-Go/simple-latex/readme.md

 use 'JP-Go/simple-latex'
 ```

-1. Add this line to your init file:
+1. Add this line to your init file (tip: use an autocommand for this):

 * For init.vim: